|ONLINE:||Yes ( Timed Quests )|

 I’m not a big fan of XV‘s summon system.
 For one – there just aren’t enough summons overall – there only appear to be 3-4 total.
 Where’s Odin?
 Where’s Doomtrain?
 Where’s Diablos?
 Cerberus?

 More than the lack of summons overall, I’m disappointed that you don’t get to choose which Astral you get to summon at a given time.
 It feels like they’re random.
 They aren’t, but the requirements for summoning some of them are so specific, you may never see them.
 For instance – I never once saw Titan outside of the initial fight with him in the game.
-I generally always saw Ramuh.
+I almost always saw Ramuh, though.

 Summoning shouldn’t be completely dependent on specific factors of the battle – the player should be able to choose who they summon for aid, rather than it being left to what feels like chance.